Gene’s 2nd Bill of Rights: The 11 “Amendments of Accountability” | Amendments to the Constitution of the United States of America

 The Constitution of the United States is a document written to protect the people from overreaching government power and to unite the people, based on respect for individual Liberty and Freedom.
-It presumes that the government that governs best “…of, by and for the people,” in a decentralized “ground up” republic to dilute the concentration of power in any one institution, including the unelected bureaucratic administrators.
+It presumes that our government governs best “…of, by and for the people,” in a decentralized “ground up” republic.
+Our Constitution dilutes the concentration of power in any one institution.
+This includes the unelected bureaucratic administrators.

 The people of the United States of America realize the Founding Fathers could never have foreseen elements of modern technology like ‘artificial intelligence’, electronic currency, a space program, a world of instantaneous communication and high-speed travel that facilitate the extreme centralization of power in key areas of our national infrastructure.